Ecommerce Branding will help you stand out from the rest of the crowd. Have you ever heard of Harry’s razors? Casper beds?

 - With 1.2 billion users and counting, Facebook represents a potentially huge audience for your brand.
 For new ecommerce brands, Facebook advertising is an absolute no-brainer.
 It’s one of the cheapest and fastest ways to seed your brand with potential advocates.

-- Communicating in bite-sized chunks in real time allows for personable and casual interactions – a great way to demonstrate your brand persona.
+- Communicating in bite-sized chunks in real-time allows for personable and casual interactions – a great way to demonstrate your brand persona.
 Some brands have leveraged Twitter incredibly successfully to build relationships and brand awareness.

-- Visual content is critical and Instagram offers a unique opportunity to showcase your brand’s personality.
-Instagram has on average 58% more engagements per follower than Facebook, so it offers a huge opportunity for any rising ecommerce stars who want to capitalize on their visual content strategy.
+- Visual content is critical, and Instagram offers a unique opportunity to showcase your brand’s personality.
+Instagram has, on average, 58% more engagements per follower than Facebook, so it offers a huge opportunity for any rising ecommerce stars who want to capitalize on their visual content strategy.

 - Create videos with accessory advice.
-Videos can be very cheap and simple to make, whilst offering unique and valuable content to your customers that’s easy to break down and share on other social media sites, and embed on your website.
+Videos can be cheap and simple to make whilst offering unique and valuable content to your customers that’s easy to break down and share on other social media sites and embed on your website.

-- The success of your referral programs — is this a brand people are happy to share with friends & family?
+- The success of your referral programs — Is this a brand people are happy to share with friends & family?
 Your NPS (Net Promoter Score) should also help here.

-- Affiliate sign-ups — are other people happy to sell your products online?
+- Affiliate sign-ups — Are other people happy to sell your products online?

 - Reviews — both quantity and quality.
 Are you failing customers somewhere along the line?

 - High bounce rates and low dwell times could indicate poor brand design.
 Revisit problematic web pages and features to ensure you’re refining your user experience.